react-native-community/cli/docs/autolinking.md

 1. Adds dependencies via CocoaPods dev pods (using files from a local path).
 1. Adds build phase scripts to the App project’s build phase. (see examples below)

-This means that all libraries need to ship a Podspec either in the root of their folder or where the Xcode project is.
+This means that all libraries need to ship a Podspec in the root of their folder.
 Podspec references the native code that your library depends on.

 The implementation ensures that a library is imported only once.
 If you need to have a custom `pod` directive then include it above the `use_native_modules!` function.